Information is only good if you know how to use it.

 When you hire an analyst, you will become aware of inefficiencies you’ve never seen before.
 Processes you thought were running smoothly will be even more streamlined.
 The analyst will always have new ideas ready for you based on trends in operations, and will take your business to the next level.

-An analyst is only as powerful as their platform.
-In the digital transformation age, automated supply chain and risk analysis can be built right into a portal integrated with your PLM platform—uniquely offered by Propel Software.
+An analyst is only as powerful as their tools.
+In the digital transformation age, automated supply chain and risk analysis can be built right into a portal integrated with your PLM platform—which can in turn be connected to your QMS and PIM.
+With everything built within a common platform, the contextual collaboration and rich data visibility for consistent, streamlined analysis are always at your fingertips.
+This is a product strategy known as product value management (PVM)—uniquely offered by Propel Software.

 A direct connection between the product company and the vendor provides a supply chain analyst with the ability to reduce revenue disruptions with proactive supply chain management, including real-time access to compliance data, lead times, pricing, and availability analysis.
 Read more about how to fortify your supplier management.